Pyxalon/Nexes-discord-bot/README.md

 A modern, open-source Discord bot built with **Node.js** and **discord.js**.

-Nexes is designed to provide a fast, reliable, and feature-rich experience for Discord communities.
-The project focuses on clean code, scalability, and ease of customization for developers.
+Nexes is designed to provide a fast, reliable, and customizable experience for Discord communities.
+Whether you're managing a small server or a large community, Nexes provides powerful moderation, utility, and quality-of-life features while maintaining clean, scalable code.

 ---